Conditions and diseases

 • Surgical procedure

 The heart surgeon can repair or replace the failing valve.
-A valve can be replaced with either an biological or mechanical artificial valve.
+A valve can be replaced with a biological or mechanical artificial valve.
 The choice depends mostly on the patient's age.

 Approximately 15-20% of the patients with aortic valve stenosis are not candidates for a surgical procedure because they are too old, have a serious secondary disease or have already had a prior treatment.
-In these patients, it is just in the past few years that an aortic valve operation can be performed via the groin.
+As of the past few years, an aortic valve operation via the groin can be performed for these patients.

 Treatment centres and specialisations